commercialhaskell/stack/doc/GUIDE.md

 # build output ...
 ```

-## Inner Workings of stack
+## Inner Workings of Stack

 In this subsection, we'll dissect the helloworld example in more detail.

 ### Files in helloworld

-Before studying stack more, let's understand our project a bit better.
+Before studying Stack more, let's understand our project a bit better.

 ```
 michael@d30748af6d3d:~/helloworld$ find * -type f